 - Big Dipper (Ursa Major) and Little Dipper (Ursa Minor) – the North Star lies above the Little Dipper

-- Plaeides also known as The Seven Sisters – cluster of seven stars.
-It is impossible to see all seven with naked eye but it’s fun to see if you can count them.
+- Plaeides, also known as The Seven Sisters, is a cluster of seven stars.
+It is impossible to see all seven with the naked eye, but it’s fun to see if you can count them.

 - Star Wars